luanmessias/luanmessias/README.md

 ### 👋 Hello There!
-My name is Luan Messias, I am a frontend developer and today I work focused on implementing responsive web interfaces!
+My name is Luan Messias, I am a Front End developer and today I work focused on implementing responsive web interfaces!

 <a href='https://linkedin.com/in/luanmessias' target='_blank'>